shotamakino/dotfiles/README.md

 ### Sensible macOS defaults

+*Deleted this script - re-fork if you'd like this*

 When setting up a new Mac, you may want to set some sensible macOS defaults:

 ```bash